 We assumed three yen-denominated loans (which were granted in 1999) in connection with our merger with SVG.
-Approximately EUR 1.8 million (JPY 290 million) is outstanding at December 31, 2006, which loan is secured by land and buildings in Japan, is payable in monthly installments through the year 2011, bearing interest at 2.5 percent.
+Approximately EUR 1.8 million (JPY 290 million) is outstanding at December 31, 2006, which loan is secured by land and buildings in Japan and payable in monthly installments through the year 2011.
+The loans are interest bearing at 2.5 percent.